Your business is to paint the souls of men—

 Neil continued, “I actually don’t give much of a shit about the Mona Lisa; it’s not the most interesting thing he’s done.
 But they have a Caravaggio there, The Fortune Teller, the second version.
 I thought the boy in that painting looked like a real person.
 I thought he might turn and talk to me any second.
 I wanted to make art like that.

 “When I told my mom, she was happy, and then she was angry, and then she was sad.
 My father wouldn’t pay for art school, she knew.
 When I was in my senior year, she helped me apply for loans in secret.
 She helped me put my portfolio together.
+She was so fucking happy when I got accepted here.

 “And then she died.
 That’s it.”

-Andrew felt almost as if he were waking from a long sleep, the kind he could not get in reality.
+Andrew felt almost as if he were waking from a long sleep, the kind of sleep he could not get in reality.
 He shifted on the stool.
 His ass really was sore now, where his pelvis had sat against the wood.

 “That,” he told Neil, “was a shit story.”